Dialectical Behavior Therapy for Adolescents (DBT-A) Training

 Certified Medi-Cal Peer Support Specialists

-Certified Medi-Cal Peer Support Specialists are eligible to earn TBD continuing education hours as CIBHS is a CalMHSA-approved CE training provider.
+Certified Medi-Cal Peer Support Specialists are eligible to earn 5.5 continuing education hours as CIBHS is a CalMHSA-approved CE training provider.

 For questions, comments, or grievances about this CE course content or delivery, or to request special accommodations, please email Robin Texeira at rtexeira@cibhs.org.